cyse7125-su24-team09/.github/profile/README.md

 1. **Extraction**: CVE data is extracted from PostgreSQL, ensuring that the most up-to-date and relevant information is used.

-2. **Transformation**: The extracted data is transformed into high-dimensional embeddings using the `thenlper/gte-small` model from Hugging Face.
+2. **Transformation**: The extracted data is transformed into embeddings using the `thenlper/gte-small` model from Hugging Face.
 This transformation encodes the data into a format suitable for similarity searches.

 3. **Loading**: The transformed embeddings are then loaded into Elasticsearch, making the data accessible for the Retrieval-Augmented Generation (RAG) pipeline.